On this page

 Susceptibility and resistance to poliomyelitis

-After both clinically recognisable and inapparent infections, type-specific lifelong immunity occurs.
+Natural infection provides lifelong immunity, but only to the specific type that caused the infection.
 Reinfection is rare but can occur if the person is infected with poliovirus of a different type.

 Control measures for poliomyelitis